Idiopathic pulmonary fibrosis

 People often benefit from pulmonary rehabilitation and supplemental oxygen.
-Certain medications like pirfenidone (Esbriet) or nintedanib (Ofev) may slow the progression of the disease.
+Anti-fibrotic medications like pirfenidone or nintedanib may slow the progression of the disease.
 Lung transplantation may also be an option.

 About 5 million people are affected globally.
 The disease newly occurs in about 12 per 100,000 people per year.
 Those in their 60s and 70s are most commonly affected.
 Males are affected more often than females.
 Average life expectancy following diagnosis is about four years.
-Updated international guidelines were published in 2022, which some simplification in diagnosis and the removal of antacids as a possible adjunct therapy.
+Updated international guidelines were published in 2022, which resulted in some simplification in diagnosis and the removal of antacids as a possible adjunct therapy.

 Signs and symptoms

 In many people, symptoms are present for a considerable time before diagnosis.
 The most common clinical features of IPF include the following: